Peter-Pan-001/Recommender-Systems-Specialization/04-Item-Item-Collaborative-Filtering/README.md

-# Content-Based Recommender
+# Item-Item Collaborative Filtering Recommender

-This assignment includes implementation of Content-Based Recommender with Excel and Java.
+This assignment includes implementation of Item-Item Collaborative Filtering Recommender with Excel and Java.

 ## Use Case

-Assumption: We have the data of user rating and item tag (in our case assigned by users).
+#### 1. Recommend for a user

-Target: Provide personalized recommendation.
+Target: Provide personalized recommendation given a user.

+#### 2. Find similar items

+Target: Provide recommendation of similar items given a set of reference items.

 ## Java Results Screenshots